gacBass/tp-final-backEnd/README.md

 > **Note**: As a university project, this API is an excellent learning resource but should be thoroughly reviewed and optimized before being considered for a production environment.

 -----

-Would you like me to help you draft example requests (e.g., using `curl` or a JSON payload) for the main endpoints, like user login or creating a new doctor?